How are LLCs Taxed? | Everything You Need To Know

 LLC Taxed as a Corporation

-LLC owners can choose to be taxed as a corporation or partnership by electing corporate LLC tax treatment with the IRS.
+LLC owners can elect to be taxed as a corporation by filing the appropriate paperwork with the IRS.
+It's not the default, but it's an option worth knowing.

 However, if they divide their earnings between salary and distribution, they are still subject to self-employment taxes.